swirlai/swirl-search/docs/Developer-Reference.md

 ### ChatGPT SearchProvider Tags

 The following three Tags are available for use in the ChatGPT SearchProvider to help shape the Prompt or Default Role passed to ChatGPT along with the user's query.
 To utilize these options:
-1. Add a valid OpenAI API Key to Swirl's `.env` file (found in the `swirl-home` directory), and then restart the Swirl for it to take effect.
+1. Add a valid OpenAI API Key to SWIRL's `.env` file (found in the `swirl-home` directory), and then restart the SWIRL for it to take effect.
 2. Add the `ChatGPTQueryProcessor` to the SearchProvider query_processors list:
 ``` json
     "query_processors": [